shahabafshar/Scheduler/documents/final/FINAL_REPORT.md

 # 1. Introduction

 Real-time systems must satisfy timing constraints in addition to functional correctness.
-When designing mixed periodic-aperiodic workloads, engineers face a critical decision: selecting the appropriate server-based scheduling algorithm and configuring its parameters (capacity Cₛ and period Pₛ).
-While theoretical schedulability analysis provides utilization bounds, it does not reveal the temporal behavior of schedules—when tasks actually execute, how server capacity is consumed and replenished, and how aperiodic response times vary with different configurations.
+When designing mixed periodic-aperiodic workloads, engineers face a critical decision: selecting the appropriate server-based scheduling algorithm and configuring its parameters (capacity $C_s$ and period $P_s$).
+While theoretical schedulability analysis provides utilization bounds, it does not reveal the temporal behavior of schedules--when tasks actually execute, how server capacity is consumed and replenished, and how aperiodic response times vary with different configurations.

+**Real-World Example -- Automotive Engine Control Unit (ECU):** Consider an automotive ECU that must handle both predictable and unpredictable workloads:

+- **Periodic tasks:** Engine control (10ms period), ABS monitoring (5ms period), fuel injection (20ms period)
+- **Aperiodic tasks:** Driver button presses, diagnostic requests, error handling

+The challenge is: *How can we guarantee that BOTH periodic AND aperiodic tasks meet their deadlines?* This is exactly the problem that server-based scheduling algorithms address--dedicating CPU capacity to aperiodic tasks while protecting periodic task deadlines.

 **The Gap:** Manual schedule construction is tedious and error-prone.
 Testing algorithms on actual RTOS hardware requires significant development effort and may not be feasible during early design phases.
 Engineers need a way to explore algorithm behavior before committing to implementation decisions.

 **Practical Use Cases for Simulation:**

-1. **Pre-implementation design decisions**: Test different Cₛ/Pₛ combinations to find configurations that meet aperiodic response time requirements without compromising periodic schedulability
+1. **Pre-implementation design decisions**: Test different $C_s$/$P_s$ combinations to find configurations that meet aperiodic response time requirements without compromising periodic schedulability
 2. **What-if analysis**: Explore the impact of adding new tasks, changing computation times, or modifying deadlines before deploying changes to production systems
 3. **Algorithm selection justification**: Generate Gantt chart visualizations and performance metrics to support design documentation and stakeholder reviews
 4. **Workload characterization**: Identify utilization bottlenecks and determine the maximum aperiodic load the system can handle while maintaining deadline guarantees